 Kashec acted as lead civil structural engineering consultants for air liquide's state of the art manufacturing plant spread across 33000 sq meters.
-A unique feature of the design being all sheds located end to end to allow a continuous manufacturing process flow in one straight line of 400 m long and 30m wide.
+A unique feature of the design being all sheds located end to end to allow a continuous manufacturing process flow in one straight path of 400-meter long and 30 meter wide.

-- A factory designed to handle, manipulate & transport "cold box pacakge unit" a factory in itself : 10x10 m units, 60 m long and 600 ton weight.
+- A factory designed to handle, manipulate & transport “cold box package unit" a factory in itself: 10x10 meter units, 60-meter-long and 600-ton weight.

-- Design of the factory spanning 30 m across and 30 m high subjected to very high wind loads.
-Tight horizontal deflection limits to allow smooth operation of gantries required to handle upto 150 tons weight.
+- Design of the factory spanning 30 meter across and 30 meter high subjected to very high wind loads.
+Tight horizontal deflection limits to allow smooth operation of gantries required to handle up to 150 tons weight.

-- The geotechnical conditions at site posed challenges to construction of the factory that required floor loads capacity of 50 to 100 tons per square meter at a very early stage of project, Kashec provided valuable advice on soil compaction using vibro compaction that not only led to reduced construction period but also achieved considerable savings in foundation costs.
+- The geotechnical conditions at site posed challenges to construction of the factory required floor loads capacity of 50 to 100 tons per square meter.
+At a very early stage of the project, Kashec provided valuable advice on soil improvement using vibro compaction that not only led to reduced construction period but also achieved considerable savings in foundation costs.

-DMSSH building consists of 3 basements and 16 floors superstructure with a total area of 60000 sq.
-Meters housing all types of modern medical facilities.
-Client required an elegant & efficient yet economic structure that would maximize patient comfort & privacy .our response was a 4 winged plan with external core /lift walls – that ensured efficient circulation of medical staff as well as patients while ensuring maximum privacy.
-Long span column free postensioned slab with minimum floor depths was designed to allow uninterrupted space for a wide ranges of services required in modern hospitals.
+DMSSH building consists of 3 basements and 16 floors superstructure with a total area of 60000 sq. meters housing a variety of modern medical facilities.
+Our client required an elegant & efficient yet economic structure that would maximize patient comfort & privacy.
+Our response was a 4 winged plan with external core/lift walls – that ensured efficient circulation of medical staff as well as patients while ensuring maximum privacy.
+Long span column free posttensioned slab with minimum floor depth was designed to allow uninterrupted space for a wide range of services required in modern hospitals.

 - Basement + 15 storey structure with asymmetric distribution of mass and stiffness across all floors.